Iceland is famous for being extremely expensive, but it cannot stop us from trying its specialties.

 What to eat in Iceland?

-In this Iceland food guide, I’m going to introduce you delicious Icelandic food that you should try when visiting Iceland.
+In this Iceland food guide, I will introduce you to delicious Icelandic food that you should try when visiting Iceland.

 1. Skyr

-I first knew about the name “Skyr” while I was on my way to Iceland.
-It was a long 3.5 hours fly from Copenhagen to Keflavík, so I started reading the magazine that WOW air provided.
+I first knew about the name “Skyr” while I was going to Iceland.
+It was a long 3.5 hours fly from Copenhagen to Keflavík, so I started reading the WOW air magazine.

-Skyr first caught my eyes with its appealing flavors with different choices from plain, strawberry, blueberry, mango, etc., as well as its benefit.
+Skyr first caught my eyes with its appealing flavors with different choices from plain, strawberry, blueberry, mango, etc., and its benefit.

 Not only contains high protein, but Skyr is also FAT-FREE!